rohitmishra94/data-science-projects/README.md

   * language embedding concept used.
   * construct deep neural network using keras functional api.

-# The below project done for completion of Coursera deeplearning.ai's Convolutional Neural Network Course.
+# The below project done for completion of Coursera deeplearning.ai's Convolutional Neural Networks in Tensorflow Course.

 *Project_7a......used cnn to classify between cat and dog.